The FineStreak Blog

 Under stress, even your best habits crumble while your worst ones roar back to life.
 This isn't weakness - it's neuroscience.
 Here's why stress triggers habit reversion and how to build habits that hold up when life gets hard.

 Goals tell you where to go.
-Systems determine whether you actually get there.
-Learn why the most successful habit-builders focus on processes, not outcomes - and how to redesign your approach.
+Systems decide whether you actually get there.
+Here is why process beats outcome and how to redesign your approach today.

-CBT for Habit Change: How Cognitive Behavioral Therapy Rewires Problem Behaviors
+CBT for Habit Change: How Cognitive Therapy Rewires Behavior

-Micro-Habits: How Tiny Daily Wins Compound Into Life-Changing Results
+Micro-Habits: Tiny Daily Wins That Compound Into Real Change

 The Science-Backed Night Routine: How Evening Habits Set Up Tomorrow's Success